 To be eligible for Auto-fill, you will need to be registered for a CRA My Account and use a tax software package certified by the CRA to complete your return.
 The good news here is that it’s not just expensive tax software that allows you to do this — several free and pay-what-you-want software packages are also on the certified list stored on the CRA website.

 Tip 4: Get CRA to show you care: Claim your caregiver and disability tax credit

 Another tax credit that should not be overlooked is the Canada caregiver credit.
 This credit is for individuals who support a spouse, common-law partner or dependant with a physical or mental disability.
 If you help to support someone in your immediate, or even extended, family, you may be eligible.
 The person being cared for does not have to be living with you for you to be able to claim the credit.

-Similar to the Canada caregiver credit, the disability tax credit is another avenue for people with disabilities or those who support them to reduce their income tax owed.
+Similar to the Canada caregiver credit, the disability tax credit is another avenue for people with prolonged or severe disabilities or for those who support them.
+This tax credit can reduce the income tax owed.
 To claim this credit, you will need to have a medical practitioner’s certification of the nature and severity of the person’s impairment.

 Tip 5: Double up your home accessibility tax credits

 The home accessibility tax credit allows you to claim certain expenses related to making your home more accessible.
 You may be able to claim this credit if you incurred eligible expenses and are a senior, a person with a disability or a family member living with such an individual.
 What many people don’t realize is that you can potentially double or even triple your benefits by claiming the same expense as a medical expense credit and potentially as a provincial home accessibility tax credit.

 Some of the expenses eligible for doubling up include the following: